- 1 Advantages over Urine MC+S

 - Not precise

-You should only perform it after a full history and thorough examination!
+You should only perform a urine dipstick after a full history and thorough examination!

 - Diabetes Mellitus – polydipsia, polyuria, weight loss, fatigue, infection, DKA